Drinking Water Treatment:

 Distillers are generally constructed of stainless steel, aluminum, and plastic material.
 These materials can be kept sanitary and do not tend to absorb contaminants from water.
 Also, distilled water should be stored under sanitary conditions to prevent recontamination.
 Storage containers should be glass or stainless steel.

 There are two basic types of distillers.
 A batch distiller has water poured directly into the boiling chamber.
 When the unit is started, the water is heated to boiling by a heating element in the chamber.
 The unit shuts off when all water in the boiling chamber is evaporated.
 The distilled water is stored in a container for household use.
 The capacity of batch distillers generally ranges from 1 to 10 gallons.
 The smaller capacity distillers are similar in size to a coffee maker and sit on the countertop.
 Larger capacity distillers are floor units.
-Batch distillers typically produce 3 to 10 gallons of distilled water per day.
+Batch distillers typically produce 3 to 10 gallons of distilled water per day, which is generally sufficient for drinking and cooking.

 A continuous flow distiller connects to the water supply line.
 A float valve in the boiling chamber regulates and maintains the water level in the chamber.
 As distilled water is used from the storage container, the unit automatically starts producing more distilled water.
 The water and impurities remaining in the boiling chamber are periodically removed through a discharge line.